Araly/restaurant-inspections-nosql/elastic-kibana/IBO6.6-elastic-report/report.md

 # Datamodel and Import

-- As for the work done on Cassandra, we decided to edit every line of the JSON data to make each its own individual insert.
+- As for the work done on Cassandra, we decided to edit every line of the JSON data to make each its own individual insert, with a script written in Common Lisp, found in the resources folder.

 ```json
 {"index":{"_index": "restaurants","_type":"restaurant","_id":1}}